— Researched and written by Dr. Sandip Roy.

 3. Rebuild trust after your partner cheats on you

 Often, the trouble starts with some sort of breakdown in communication.
-For a long time, you didn’t ask if anything was wrong, and they didn’t tell if anything was bothering them.
+For a long time, you didn’t ask if there was anything wrong, and they didn’t tell you if anything was bothering them.

 If they have cheated on you and then left you or even ghosted you for a while, you may have a few questions buzzing through your head: